 It is your responsibility to make sure your assignments are legible.
 This also means that you should complete assignments in such a way that they are scanned properly and readable (e.g. use pen or pencil in a dark color, do not write so hard that the color bleeds through to the other side of the page, etc.).
-Gradescope will let you use a scanner (free scanners can be found in the libraries) or your phone to upload assignments.

-When uploading an assignment, make sure the pages are properly oriented and clearly indicate where each problem appears.
+Gradescope will let you use a scanner (free scanners are in the libraries) or your phone to upload assignments.
+When uploading, make sure the pages are properly oriented and clearly indicate where each problem appears.